whong92/whong92.github.io/_posts/2020-07-11-impossible-chessboard.markdown

 categories: math
 ---

-Recently one of my favorite yotube channels [3Blue1Brown](https://www.youtube.com/channel/UCYO_jab_esuFRV4b17AJtAw) posted a video on the [Impossible Chessboard Puzzle](https://www.youtube.com/watch?v=wTJI_WuZSwE), (a link is included below).
+One of my favorite creators on youtube on the channel [3Blue1Brown](https://www.youtube.com/channel/UCYO_jab_esuFRV4b17AJtAw) posted a video on the [Impossible Chessboard Puzzle](https://www.youtube.com/watch?v=wTJI_WuZSwE), (a link is included below).
 Here I will briefly try to explain what the original game is all about, and how its unsolvable for most cases.
 I also present an alternative game (with a very tiny change) that is (probably) solvable for all $$N$$.
 A [program I wrote](https://gist.github.com/whong92/c99088fbb5928b8af52b1d85514bebd1) also solves the game using a recursive backtracking search strategy.

 ## The Original Game